m-kupiec/compendium-react/README.md

 - Built-in components:
   - "`className="square"` is a button property or *prop* . . .
 The DOM `<button>` element’s `onClick` attribute has a special meaning to React because it is a built-in component.
 For custom components like `Square`, the naming is up to you.
 You could give any name to the `Square`’s `onSquareClick` prop or `Board`’s `handleClick` function, and the code would work the same." ([React](https://react.dev/learn/tutorial-tic-tac-toe))
   - "`<img />` is written like HTML, but it is actually JavaScript under the hood!" ([React](https://react.dev/learn/your-first-component))
+- Organization:
+  - "many websites only use React to add interactivity to existing HTML pages.
+They have many root components instead of a single one for the entire page." ([React](https://react.dev/learn/your-first-component))
+  - "Components are regular JavaScript functions, so you can keep multiple components in the same file.
+This is convenient when components are relatively small or tightly related to each other.
+If this file gets crowded, you can always move . . . to a separate file." ([React](https://react.dev/learn/your-first-component))

 Styling: